 Poland still has the most in the region, with 16 World Heritage sites, made up of 15 cultural sites and one natural landscape, the Białowieża Forest.
 Slightly behind, the Czech Republic can now nonetheless boast of 14 cultural sites inscribed on UNESCO’s list.
-Hungary and Slovakia have no reason to blush either, with eight and seven World Heritage sites respectively.

 The 43rd session of the World Heritage Committee continues until 10 July.
 Other additions include the ancient city of Babylon in Iraq, the Hyrcanian forests in Iran, an ancient metallurgy site in Burkina Faso, the French austral lands and seas, Jaipur City in India, Bagan in Myanmar and the Plain of Jars in Laos.